-HubSpot's Google Search Console integration adds new metrics to your content strategy dashboard that show you how your content is performing in organic search.
+HubSpot's Google Search Console integration adds new metrics to your SEO dashboard that show you how your content is performing in organic search.
 Find answers to common questions about these metrics below.

 Please note: if you have more detailed questions about how metrics are calculated by Google, refer to Google's Support documentation.

 - How is the search engine results page (SERP) position value calculated in the Average Position metric?

 - Why are the number of clicks, views, or sessions different in Google Search Console and HubSpot?

 How is the search engine results page (SERP) position value calculated in the Average Position metric?

 The Average Position metric calculates the average position of the top link to your website on a Google search results page across all searches.
 There are many factors that impact position value, including device type, location, search history, search filters, and more.
 Don't expect what you see in your own Google search results to match this number.

 On a search engine results page, only elements that link to an external website are counted as a position placeholder.
 Ads or links that refine your Google search results on the page aren't counted.

 Each link to an external site is counted top to bottom and left to right, based on the direction of the language you're using.
 Note that if there's an image carousel on the page, it's counted as one element and all the linked images or snippets get the same position value.